-Pop Empowerment Playlist: Lyrics To Remind You Of Your Self-Worth
+Pop Empowerment Playlist: Lyrics To Celebrate International Women's Day

 The most important relationship you're ever going to have is the one you have with yourself!
 So why not invest in a little more self-love with these confidence-inducing pop bops!

 Lizzo comes through with the motivating tunes every single time!

 She passionately sings out the lyrics "I'mma marry me one day" in the love song dedicated to none other than herself!
 This star is leading by example when it comes to indulging in a little self-love.